Six-lined racerunner: Behavior

 Like other species of whiptail lizards, the six-lined racerunner is diurnal and insectivorous.
 A. sexlineata is most active between 9:00 and 11:30 am on clear days between late spring and early summer when the temperature is closest to 90 °F. A different study found six-lined racerunners were most active between 11:00 am and 3:00 pm.
 They are wary, energetic, and fast moving, with speeds up to 18 mph (29 kmh), darting for cover if approached.
+The farther away they are from shelter, the faster they will flee.
+In addition, a "pecking order" exists within populations.
 Aggressive behavior is common, as the dominant chases the subordinate and often follows up with a bite to signify dominance.

 Habitat

 Due to its extensive range, A. sexlineata is found in a wide variety of habitats, including grasslands, woodlands, open floodplains, or rocky outcroppings.
 Populations have also been found abundantly in areas that experience frequent fires, such as longleaf pine stands in the sandhills.
+In fact, both prescribed burns and natural fires have been reported to increase the genetic diversity within populations.
 It prefers lower elevations, with dry loamy soils as well as open xeric environments.
 In the lower elevations, the six-lined racerunner can be found in human-made disturbances like under voltage towers or along highways and railroads.
 They lay their nests around activity burrows along secondary highways and dirt roads where it is well drained.
+In preparation for winter dormancy, A. sexlineata creates hibernation burrows that are deeper and are constructed in hard-packed soil unlike their activity burrows.